 The CBOR (Concise Binary Object Representation) binary data serialization format is a lightweight data-interchange format similar to JSON but with a smaller footprint, making it very practical for embedded applications, though its messages are often less easily readable by humans.

 CBOR Module

-The CBOR Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the CBOR library.
+The CBOR Module must be added to the module.ivy of the MicroEJ Application project to use the CBOR library.

 '''

 <dependency org="ej.library.iot" name="cbor" rev="1.1.0"/>

 '''

 Example Of Use